aoverholtzer/blog.aoverholtzer.github.io/Content/posts/2021-09-29-swiftui-animation-tricks.md

 <figure class='fixed'><img src="/images/swiftui-animation-4.gif"/></figure>

 Yuck.
-Let’s disable that animation using `transaction(_:)`, which is a View Modifier that lets us change or replace the `Transaction` being applied to the view when we call `withAnimation` or `withTransaction`.
+Let’s disable that animation using `transaction(_:)`, which is a View Modifier that lets us change or replace the `Transaction` being applied to the view when we called `withAnimation` or `withTransaction`.
 In this case, we want no animation for the `Text` so we set `transaction.animation` to `.none`.

 ```swift
 struct ContentView: View {